-Pristine parkland, magnificent wildlife and Denali are highlights of this national park
+Pristine parkland, magnificent wildlife, and the towering Denali are highlights of this world-famous national park.

 Denali has so much to offer - whether you’re hiking, biking, camping, rafting, fishing, wildlife viewing, or flightseeing.